Ph.D. University of Illinois, Chicago

 BA University of Cambridge

-Undergraduate and graduate students have been critical members of all the excavation teams working with Dr. Sharratt.
-Field schools at the site have offered training to numerous undergraduates and data from the research has been used in several thesis projects by both US and Peruvian students.
-She looks forward to continuing to provide field and laboratory opportunities to students.
+Undergraduate and graduate students have been critical members of all the excavation teams working with Dr. Sharratt and she looks forward to continuing to provide field and laboratory opportunities to students.
 She co-leads the graduate level concentration in Museum Anthropology at GSU.

 Peer-Reviewed Journal Articles

 2021 Ogalde, J. P*. & N. Sharratt.
 ‘Ritualidad Fúnebre e Identidad en el Quero y el Tazón Tumilaca de Moquegua, Per.’
 Boletín Chileno de Arte Precolombino 26(2): 15-29.

 2019 Sharratt, N. ‘Tiwanaku’s Legacy: a Chronological Reassessment of the terminal Middle Horizon in the Moquegua Valley, Peru.’
 Latin American Antiquity 30(3): 529-549. https://doi.org/10.1017/laq.2019.39